19.03.2026

 Photo: CHI'26 logo

-The work makes three key contributions.
+The work makes three key contributions:

 First, it introduces a taxonomy of seven types of system prompts, offering a structured way to understand how these systems are configured in practice.

-Anna Neumann will present the paper at CHI 2026 on Wednesday, 15 April, from 9:12 to 9:24 AM.
+Anna Neumann will present the paper at CHI 2026 on Wednesday, 15 April, from 9:12 to 9:24 AM in the session ‘Conversational AI, Agency and Control’.

 Category